bokkypoobah/BokkyPooBahsTokenTeleportationServiceSmartContract/README.md

 ### Account Creates Signed Message

 Any ERC20 token contracts that implement the *BTTS Interface* with their own *BTTS Implementation* will be transferable using this *BTTS Service*.
-An account holding BTTS enabled functions use the implemented functionality to create a message signed with the account's private key with the token transfer instructions, including the fees specified in the token being transferred.
+An account holding BTTS enabled tokens use the implemented functionality to create a message signed with the account's private key with the token transfer instructions, including the fees specified in the token being transferred.